Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 9.0

 - Add celebration verses board.
+- Add `--celebration` command-line option to show the celebration verses board.
 - Some fixes and improvements.

 #### 2021.09.06 - Version 8.10